SUSTAINABILITY

 The DRC’s geological cobalt endowment is unrivalled – the country has around half of the world’s known cobalt reserves.
 Cobalt, in particular, is a metal in rising demand due to its use in batteries for portable electronics, energy storage and electric vehicles.

-Historically, ASM in the DRC has been associated with significant challenges, such as child labour and illegal intrusions onto active industrial mining sites – including our own – continue to present risks to both our people and communities.
+Historically, ASM in the DRC has been associated with significant challenges, such as child labour and illegal intrusions onto active industrial mining sites – including our own – and continues to present risks to both our people and communities.
+Despite these challenges, ASM is a source of significant employment within the DRC.

 ASM and Child Labour